 Geographic Compensation Report

-The Geographic Compensation Report (GEO) is a custom report that provides specific salary differential data based on actual market data collected annually in our 4 compensation surveys.
-Our report provides clients with the most comprehensive compensation data available and reflects an ever changing US compensation market.
+The Geographic Compensation Report (GEO) is a report that provides estimated market levels from our 4 compensation surveys.
+As a result, our report provides clients with the most comprehensive compensation data available and reflects an ever-changing US compensation market.

 Our reports are representative of any labor market and industry in the U.S.